Hendrixer/fe-challenge/README.md

   * show validation errors to users if any

 ## Have-to's
-* however you make a feed-item (li, directive, component, div), be sure to include the `feed-tem` class on it to help Greg help you
+* however you make a feed-item (li, directive, component, div), be sure to include the `feed-item` class on it to help Greg help you
 * be awesome

 ## Tips